Questions? We’ve Got Answers

 Dues for AALL and SIS membership(s) are not deductible as charitable contributions for federal income tax purposes; however, dues may be deducted as a business expense.
 Check with your financial advisor.

 What if I am unemployed?

 To help members in transition, AALL offers a discounted membership rate for AALL members who are recently unemployed.
-The discounted membership appears online and in all public records simply as an active membership but is billed at the student/retired rate ($65 instead of $263) with SIS Memberships 50% off.
+The discounted membership appears online and in all public records simply as an individual membership but is billed at the student/retired rate ($65 instead of $263) with SIS Memberships 50% off.
 The discounted rate is good through May 31, 2020.

 Unemployed AALL members cannot join or renew using the online form.
 If you wish to receive this discount, you must use the printable application.
 If you become fully employed during this time, we ask that you pay the remaining balance on your membership, less the discounted rate already paid, so that we may continue to offer the discount to your fellow librarians.